NCronJob-Dev/NCronJob/README.md

 Often times one finds themself between the simplicisty of the `BackgroundService`/`IHostedService` and the complexity of a full blown `Hangfire` or `Quartz` scheduler.
 This library aims to fill that gap by providing a simple and easy to use job scheduler that can be used in any dotnet application and feels "native".

+So no need for setting up a database, just schedule your stuff right away!
+The library gives you two ways of scheduling jobs:
+1. Instant jobs - just run a job right away
+2. Cron jobs - schedule a job using a cron expression

 ## Features
 - [x] The ability to schedule jobs using a cron expression
 - [x] The ability to instantly run a job